logo for cat-health-guide.org

 Have a Question about Feline FIV?

-Do you have a cat FIV question for our editors or a helpful story to share?
+Do you have a cat FIV question for our veterinarian or a helpful story to share?
+We will answer it for free!
 Please include information such as age, sex, breed, medical history, symptoms, diagnosis, diet, changes in behavior, diet and medications.

 We will do our best to get back to you quickly (it depends on how many questions we receive each day).
 If you need an immediate response we suggest using this online cat veterinary answer service that is available now.